Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         terminating as soon as the sparse fragment is sent.
-     11. The POST request uses a [=POST_URL=] to the basepath of the publishing point at the media processing entity and MAY use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.
+     11. The POST request uses a [=POST_URL=] to the basepath of the publishing point at the media processing entity and SHOULD use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.

 # Profile 1: CMAF Ingest General Considerations # {#profile_1_general}